Halfway Houses in Washington, IN

 Truenorth Treatment Center - 63.1 miles from Washington, IN

-Truenorth Treatment Center is a halfway house in Owensboro, KY, 42303 zip code.
+Truenorth Treatment Center is a sober living house in Owensboro, KY, 42303 zip code.

 Address: 121 East 2nd Street, Suite 401, Owensboro, KY 42303 in Daviess County